gregdan3/gregdan3.github.io/pages/toki-pona/sona/pre-predicatent.md

-% Preverbn't
+% Pre-predicate-n't
 % gregdan3
 % date unknown

-Non use of preverbs is another lesson in rephrasing.
+Non use of pre-predicates (preverbs) is another lesson in rephrasing.

 mi wile tawa